-I’ve always been fascinated with other mothers’ birth stories.
+Although I’ve always been fascinated with other mothers’ birth stories, you never really can imagine exactly what birth is like without going through it.
 Before giving birth, most of the ones that I had heard were either nightmares (For some reason, people love to tell you their horrible experiences when you’re pregnant followed by “but that won’t happen to you!”) or not detailed enough for me to fully understand what I was in for.
-I’m hoping that by sharing what was a pretty amazing experience, some of you mamas-to-be will feel encouraged and less scared by the whole idea of labor.
+I’m hoping that by sharing what was a pretty amazing experience, some of you mamas-to-be will feel encouraged and less scared by the whole idea of what birth is like.

 I tried to give as many details as possible without getting too graphic, so this post is a little long but hopefully helpful to some of you.